Satish Nagarajaiah: Education

-Career
+Career and Impact

-Nagarajaiah's career involves teaching, research, consulting, and service focused on Structural dynamics, Seismic isolation, Structural control, Monitoring, Sparse System Identification, Sensing with Nanomaterials, and Physics Guided Machine Learning.
+Nagarajaiah began his professional career by analyzing and designing structures in thermal power plants while at Tata Consulting Engineers.
+He started his academic career focused on analytical modeling and algorithms in Structural dynamics, Seismic isolation, and earthquake engineering, and then expanded his studies into allied fields including Structural Control and Monitoring, Adaptive Structures, Sparse Structural System Identification, Physics Informed Machine Learning/AI, and Sensing with Nanomaterials.

-During and after obtaining his Ph.D. he worked with UB's MCEER researchers and co-authored nine technical reports for the Multidisciplinary Center for Earthquake Engineering Research (MCEER) with Andrei M Reinhorn and Michael Constantinou and other collaborators on three different federal grants.
-He developed the 3-D BASIS class of computer programs for the response-history analysis of seismically isolated buildings while researching through MCEER.
+During and after obtaining his Ph.D., he worked with UB researchers (Andrei M Reinhorn, Michael C. Constantinou, and other collaborators) and the Multidisciplinary Center for Earthquake Engineering Research (MCEER) on three different federal grants.
+He developed the 3D-BASIS suite of computer programs for the nonlinear dynamic analysis of seismically isolated buildings while conducting research at MCEER.
 These programs featured developments that Computers and Structures later adopted to develop the widely used programs, SAP2000 and ETABS.

+Nagarajaiah was the primary developer of advanced nonlinear structural dynamic analysis algorithms and methods programed in 3D-BASIS that have been widely used to analyze and design structures, including the United States Court of Appeals for the Ninth Circuit, San Francisco International Airport and many others worldwide.
+3D-BASIS has been cited in FEMA 356, NIST and NEHRP specifications.

+Satish Nagarajaiah's career evolved from initial forward modeling (3D-BASIS) to inverse modeling (System Identification) while investigating the performance of large base-isolated buildings during the 1994 Northridge Earthquake from recorded input-output response.
+Since then, he has led the development of sparse structural system identification algorithms based on sparsity, time-frequency methods, wavelets, sparse regularization, statistical learning, filtering, low rank methods, data-driven modeling, physics-informed machine learning, and artificial intelligence.
+He has graduated and mentored numerous PhD students and post-doctoral researchers, many of whom serve as faculty at universities worldwide.

 Nagarajaiah has invented numerous devices and systems to protect structures from damaging vibrations, including those caused by earthquakes.
 These include semiactive and smart systems with variable stiffness and adaptive passive versions of both tuned mass dampers and negative stiffness systems.
 He has also co-invented structural monitoring technologies that include strain-sensing nanomaterials and noncontact, laser-based smart strain-sensing skin.
-He has also developed advanced nonlinear structural dynamic analysis techniques that have been widely used to analyze and design structures, including the United States Court of Appeals for the Ninth Circuit, San Francisco International Airport, Exxon, and Apple Inc. He holds four patents in the field of structural engineering.
+He holds four patents in the field of structural engineering, mechanical engineering and sensing.
+He cofounded a startup, Lumi-Strain, in 2024.